dwallet-labs/dwallet-network/examples/tic-tac-toe/ui/README.md

 This part of the demo illustrates how to:

-- Set-up an application to interact with a blockchain, using the Sui TypeScript SDK and dApp-kit, including deploying its Move packages.
+- Set-up an application to interact with a blockchain, using the Ika TypeScript SDK and dApp-kit, including deploying its Move packages.
 - Build UIs that represent on-chain data, and update in response to running transactions.